BobMakingPie/tetris/README.md

 # Tetris #
-A simple ASCII clone of Tetris
+A simple ASCII clone of Tetris, minus the whole time aspect.

+(You know, the bit that makes it fun)

 ### Usage ###
 Clone repo (you can figure it out)